 Each player tryout will showcase basic skills.
 So, whether you are a baseball or softball manager, consider the types of drills that are being executed, and how a player’s performance will translate on to the field.

-After watching tryouts and making your list of potential draftees, speak with the current players on the team to get their opinion the incoming players.
+After watching tryouts and making your list of potential draftees, speak with the current players on the team to get their opinion of the incoming players.
 Finally, the emotions of a child are a very important to evaluate.
 Be sure to consider your impression of the player’s personality and watch how he/she reacts to their performance.
 So often, a Little Leaguer’s willingness to have fun and be a good teammate will far exceed physical talent.

 Always consider a Little Leaguer’s versatility, then begin by rating defensive fundamentals.